RoseMaster3000/fightorflight-aggro/README.md

 ## Untested on server.
 Use at your own risk.
+ This version is no longer server-side only.
+I added new items and entities to support some features.
+I heard that someone is developing a server-side version in the Cobblemon discord.
+Please wait for that if you can't accept adding this to your server.
+I'm just too busy to solve this problem.
+Sorry.
+Though I haven't made contact with them, I don't mind they use my code if necessary.
 ### [Architectury](https://modrinth.com/mod/architectury-api) required!!!
 ## New Features & Changes Since 0.5.3
 ### Features included in v0.7.1: